 Boston College, School of Social Work (Boston, MA): Most students at the Boston College School of Social Work receive a four-year financial aid package worth more than $125,000.
 These fellowships provide a living stipend plus tuition remission.
 Boston College also awards a diversity fellowship each year that provides an additional year of support.

-Michigan State University, School of Social Work (East Lansing, MI): Beginning fall, 2016, the School is pleased to offer five years of guaranteed funding to all qualified incoming students.
+Michigan State University, School of Social Work (East Lansing, MI): The School is pleased to offer five years of guaranteed, graduate assistantship funding to all qualified incoming students.
 During the first four years, students will receive a graduate assistantship (GA); during the fifth year, students will not receive a guaranteed GA, but instead will receive an award of $10,000.

 New York University, Silver School of Social Work (New York, NY): Accepted full-time students are typically awarded the Dean’s Fellowship, which includes full tuition and registration fee waivers, graduate student health insurance, and a competitive stipend.
 Part-time students may be eligible for some support on a case-by-case basis.